How Should Running Shoes Fit Toe?

 1. Toenail color

-2. Calluses and corns
+2. calluses and corns

-Recommended Running Shoes for Ideal Fit
+Running Shoes Suggested for the Ideal Fit

 1. Brand Value